YoonadiMon/FreeCodeCamp_certificationProject/README.md

 ### What I learned

-I spent ≈ 3 and a half hour figuring out the logic behind the converter.
+I spent ≈ 3 and a half hour figuring out the logic behind the converter and turning it into JS code.
 It took me longer than I hoped it did. :sweat_smile:

 ### Useful resources